teracrafts/huefy-sdk-ios/README.md

 **🚀 All SDKs are complete and ready for production use!**

+### Repository Structure

+This monorepo contains the source code for all Huefy SDKs.
+Some SDKs are also published to dedicated repositories for package manager compatibility:

+- **PHP SDK**: [teracrafts/teracrafts-huefy-sdk-php](https://github.com/teracrafts/teracrafts-huefy-sdk-php) (for Packagist)
+- **Java SDK**: [teracrafts/teracrafts-huefy-sdk-java](https://github.com/teracrafts/teracrafts-huefy-sdk-java) (for Maven Central)
+- **Other SDKs**: Available directly from this monorepo

 ### Key Capabilities
 - **Template-based emails** with dynamic data substitution
 - **Multiple email providers** (SES, SendGrid, Mailgun, Mailchimp)